 The Bottom Dollar

 The best part about bringing your kids to ARTIC?
-Free admission for children ages 14 and under.
-Chicago adult residents will pay $14, unless you’re interested in combining the experience with other Chicago staples like the Field Museum, Shedd Aquarium, Museum of Science and Industry or Willis Tower’s Skydeck.
-The price range for these add-ons is $29-$79.
-Or, you can pop in on a Thursday evening from 5 p.m.-8 p.m. for free admission.
+Free admission for all children ages 14 & under and for Chicago teens ages 14-17.
+Chicago adult residents will pay $20 and Illinois adult residents pay $22.
+Or, you can pop in on a Wednesday evening from 5 p.m.-8 p.m. for free admission.

 — Wendy Altschuler